PeterOOmondi/PLPGitAssignment/README.md

 The code summary will go here

-Git Clone - used to clone repos
+Git Clone - used to clone repositories
+Git commit - used to save changes made to a repository.